EdJoPaTo/home-telegram-bot/README.md

 # Home Telegram Bot

-This is a Telegram Bot for a home environment based on [mqtt-smarthome](https://github.com/mqtt-smarthome/mqtt-smarthome).
+This is a Telegram Bot for a home environment based on MQTT.

+The goal of this project is to suit my personal needs.
 Currently it's only made for read-only reading of numeric values.

 ## Features

-### Graph

-Users can plot dynamic graphs of the history sensor values.
-Plotting is made with [d3](https://d3js.org/).
-As Telegram sadly does not support SVG [Sharp](https://github.com/lovell/sharp/) is used to create images to send via Telegram.

 ### Notifications